Design

 My role

-I designed the full UI — landing page, search experience, and professor profile cards — working in Figma and polishing assets in Illustrator and Photoshop.
+I designed the full UI (landing page, search experience, and professor profile cards) in Figma, polishing assets in Illustrator and Photoshop.
 The product was built by a small team; I owned the design end-to-end, from early wireframes to final specs handed off to engineering.

 Search that feels obvious